noefp/easy_gdb/README.md

     $ mkdir example_db
     $ cd example_db

-Then follow the steps as in https://github.com/noefp/easy_gdb#set-up-easy-gdb-using-the-template-example-and-docker, but directly in your terminal, not using any of the docker commands.
+Then follow the steps as in [Set up easy GDB using the template example and Docker](#set-up-easy-gdb-using-the-template-example-and-docker), but directly in your terminal, not using any of the docker commands.

     example_db$ git clone https://github.com/noefp/easy_gdb.git